-The following is a summary of some of the more popular wild animals that live in Yellowstone National Park and where visitors might best view each.
+The following is a list of some of the more popular wild animals that live in Yellowstone National Park and where you might best view each as you explore the park.
 Just remember to keep your distance.
+You should keep more than 100 yards between you and bears and wolves, and stay at least 25 yards away from elk and other wildlife.
 Although they may appear tame, these wild animals are just that—wild.

 These omnivores can weigh up to 400 pounds and be two to four feet tall.
 They can be black, blond or brown, which can lead visitors to misidentify them as grizzlies.
 In spring, they eat shrubs and shoots.
 In summer and fall, they retreat to higher elevations, eating berries and trout.